alphalon/kotlin-scripting/README.md

 In the case of successfully matching against multiple scripts (or implementations of the same command), the first one on the search path is chosen.

-If multiple possible matches are found, no processing will be performed but the matching commands are displayed to enable the user to disambiguate between them easily.
+If multiple possible matches are found, no processing will be performed but the matching commands are displayed to enable you to disambiguate between them easily.
 (There is a non-zero exit code to detect this situation from other shell scripts.)

 #### Listing available commands